saucelabs/elemental-next/frontend/tips/42-one-test-multiple-browsers-parallel/_ruby.md

----
-hide_table_of_contents: true
-publish_date: 2014-03-18
-last_update:
-  date: 2023-03-20
-level: 2
-language: ruby
----

-## A Solution

-Let's remedy this by taking [the previous tip's example](https://elementalselenium.com/docs/one-test-multiple-browsers/41-one-test-multiple-browsers) and parallelize it with the help of [threads](http://www.tutorialspoint.com/ruby/ruby_multithreading.htm).

 ## Example

 Our initial setup stays mostly the same.
 There are only a couple of minor changes we'll need to make.